Page contents

 How has the programme been secured to ensure that it will withstand changes over the next 15 years?

 The FIP is overseen by the Farnham Board, which has support from Waverley Borough Council, Farnham Town Council and Surrey County Council.
-Members of the board may change over the programme lifetime, however any changes to the programme will need to be agreed by the board members.
+Members of the board have changed over the programme lifetime, however any changes to the programme will need to be agreed by the board members.

 How is the climate emergency being considered as part of the OIP?